tothienbao6a0/bao-ui/README.md

 # bao-ui v0.1.0

-> Tailwind-first components powered by Base UI primitives — shadcn feel, npm-install simplicity.
+> Beautifully designed Tailwind-first components you can install in one command.
+Accessible.
+Themeable.
+AI-native.
+Powered by Base UI.
+Open Source

 ## 🚀 Value Proposition